14 killed in massive blast in Pakistan's Karachi city | Law-Order

 14 killed in massive blast in Pakistan's Karachi city

-At least 14 people were killed and 12 others injured in Pakistan's financial capital of Karachi on Saturday when a powerful blast, apparently triggered by a gas explosion in a covered sewage channel, ripped through the building of a private bank situated on it, police said.
+At least 14 people were killed and 15 others injured in Pakistan's financial capital of Karachi on Saturday when a powerful blast, apparently triggered by a gas explosion in a covered sewage drain, ripped through the building of a private bank situated on it, police said.

 Karachi Administrator Murtaza Wahab said that an investigation was under way to ascertain the cause of the blast.